 The main trial in this case commenced on 9 May 2006.

-On the 29 July 2008 The Court of BiH announced the first instance verdicts finding seven (7) of the Accused guilty for the criminal offense of Genocide.
-The Court sentenced the Accused Milenko Trifunović, Brano Džinić, and Aleksandar Radovanović to forty-two (42) years long-term imprisonment, the Accused Miloš Stupar, Slobodan Jakovljević, and Branislav Medan to forty (40) years long-term imprisonment, and the Accused Petar Mitrović to thirty-eight (38) years long-term imprisonment.
-Four (4) Accused, Velibor Maksimović, Dragiša Živanović, Milovan Matić, and Miladin Stevanović, were acquitted of all charges.
+On the 29 July 2008 The Court of BiH announced the first instance verdict finding six (6) of the Accused guilty for the criminal offense of Genocide.
+The Court sentenced the Accused Milenko Trifunović, Brano Džinić and Aleksandar Radovanović to forty-two (42) years long-term imprisonment, the Accused Miloš Stupar, Slobodan Jakovljević, and Branislav Medan to forty (40) years long-term imprisonment.
+Three (3) Accused, Velibor Maksimović, Dragiša Živanović and Milovan Matić, were acquitted of all charges.

 By verdict of 9 September 2009 the Appellate Panel of the Section I for War Crimes modified the trial verdict of 29 July 2009 in its sentencing part, therefore by the second-instance verdict the accused Milenko Trifunović was sentenced to 33 years of long-term imprisonment, accused Brano Džinić to 32 years of long-term imprisonment, accused Aleksandar Radovanović to 32 years of long-term imprisonment, accused Slobodan Jakovljević to 28 years of long-term imprisonment, accused Branislav Medan to 28 years of long-term imprisonment, while acquitting first-instance verdict with regard to the accused Milovan Matić was confirmed.
 The trial verdict with regard to the accused Miloš Stupar was revoked and scheduled a retrial before the Appellate Panel of the Section I for War Crimes of the Court.